bobfoster/peggen/README.md

   into PEG, but no.

 - There are, as far as we know, no restrictions on PEG as defined by Ford.
 Packrat parsing is another matter.
-Rather than accept the time and space complexity of packrat, we have implemented a "mini-packrat" scheme that provides some of the performance benefits of packrat with almost no overhead.
+Rather than accept the memory overhead of packrat, we have implemented a "mini-packrat" scheme that provides some of the performance benefits of packrat with almost no overhead.
 It is particularly good at optimizing the common idiom:

       rule = !term thisrule | term thatrule

   where term is an arbitrarily complex lookahead used to disambiguate two alternatives that start with the same, arbitrarily long sequence